Study Skills and Learning Styles

 In most respects, your expectations of eLearning should be similar to those of a traditional classroom.
-You should expect quality education delivered by qualified, concerned instructors.
-It is much easier to procrastinate if your course does not have sheduled meeting times so discipline yourself.
-You should also expect to assume responsibility for your own learning.
+You should expect quality education delivered by qualified, concerned instructors but you should also expect to assume responsibility for your own learning.
+Here are some tools to help you.

 - Effective study has many benefits: